 When you create a new category, make sure to add at least one page to the category.
 Otherwise, the category will be deleted automatically when you save and open View.
-Also see "Working with Pages" on page 21.
+Also see "Working with Pages" on page 20.

-1. In groov Build, click Add Category under Pages on the left side.
+1. In Build mode, click Add Category under Pages on the left side.